 It was the foresight of two extraordinary men, Judge S. Samuel Di Falco and Generoso Pope, and that of the Founding Members, the sons and daughters of immigrants, that inspired the creation of the Foundation in 1944.
 With dedication and determination, they fervently agreed to memorialize and foster the contributions of millions of their Italian forefathers who brought to these shores a rich and diverse legacy of tradition, talent, culture, and love of family.
 Keeping these goals in mind, they charted a course that to this day preserves these attributes and fosters wide recognition of the ever-increasing importance of Italian-Americans in the mosaic that is the United States.

-Throughout the years, the Columbus Citizens Foundation has disbursed more than $12 million in scholarships, grants, and gifts to charitable organizations and worthy causes, irrespective of race, religion, or nationality.
+Since its inception, the Columbus Citizens Foundation has disbursed more than $33 million in scholarships, grants, and gifts to charitable organizations and worthy causes.

-At present, the Foundation's membership includes nearly 600 prominent men and women of Italian heritage representing the fields of law, medicine, government, business, education, and the arts.
+At present, the Foundation's Membership includes over 550 prominent men and women of Italian heritage representing the fields of law, medicine, government, business, education, and the arts.
 Two important and hard-working adjuncts of the Foundation are its Ladies Auxiliary and Young Adults Auxiliary.
 They are two of the Foundation's strongest fund-raising arms and leading contributors to charitable causes.
-The accomplishments of the members individually and in unison as the Columbus Citizens Foundation are many, and they are a source of wide recognition and pride.
+The accomplishments of the Members individually and in unison as the Columbus Citizens Foundation are many, and they are a source of wide recognition and pride.

 Indeed, the Columbus Citizens Foundation has earned its reputation as one of the most prestigious Italian-American organizations in this country.